26 of the Best New Year’s Eve Celebrations Around the World

 Suan Mokkh Forest Monastery, Thailand

-When travel blogger Meg Frost and her brother were exploring Europe at the end of the year, they decided to select France for their New Year's celebrations.
+When travel blogger Meg Frost and her brother were exploring Europe at the end of the year, they decided to select France for their New Year’s celebrations.
 After spending the day in the Normandy region visiting the infamous cemetery and memorial and other sites, they made their way back to Paris for the official city-wide spectacular.
-The City of Lights definitely didn't disappoint, even if getting to the best spot in town was a tall order.
-"Security was extremely tight, with all side streets blocked off by police.
+The City of Lights definitely didn’t disappoint, even if getting to the best spot in town was a tall order.
+“Security was extremely tight, with all side streets blocked off by police.
 Once we got through the security line, which included a pat down, we joined the crowds to count down to midnight and watched fireworks over the Arc de Triomphe with thousands of people.
-It was absolutely exhilarating to ring in the New year in a different country and with so many people," she explains.
-Here's what to wear to get through holiday party season in style.
+It was absolutely exhilarating to ring in the new year in a different country and with so many people,” she explains.

 Walt Disney World, Florida